Georgia Bell Burns -- Columbia

-Friends may call at the funeral home.
+Friends may call at Glover's Funeral Home.
 The family will not be accepting guests due to COVID-19.
 You may contact her daughter, Barbara Ann Simpson, at 803-707-1614.

 Post a comment as